stijnblommerde/fifteen_puzzle/README.md

 **Installation**
 * Copy content of puzzle.py to codeskulptor.org
 * Use arrow keys to swap the blank (zero) tile to a random position
-* Press play button to solve the puzzle
+* Press solve button to solve the puzzle

 **Run tests**
 * Copy content of testsuite.py to codeskulptor.org